-As of May 20th, 2016, no person who is, or who was at any time during the fiscal year-ended December 31, 2015, a director, executive officer, senior officer or employee, of the Corporation or a subsidiary thereof, and no person who is a proposed nominee for election as a director of the Corporation, and no associate of such persons, is, or was at any time since the beginning of the fiscal year-ended December 31, 2015, indebted to the Corporation or a subsidiary of the Corporation, nor has any such person been indebted at any time since the beginning of the fiscal year-ended December 31, 2015 to any other entity where such indebtedness is the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or a subsidiary of the Corporation, other than Michel Cote who was indebted to the Corporation in amounts of \$53,725.
+As of May 12th, 2017, no person who is, or who was at any time during the fiscal year-ended December 31, 2016, a director, executive officer, senior officer or employee, or a former director, executive officer, senior officer or employee, of the Corporation or a subsidiary thereof, and no person who is a proposed nominee for election as a director of the Corporation, and no associate of such persons, is, or was at any time since the beginning of the fiscal year-ended December 31, 2016, indebted to the Corporation or a subsidiary of the Corporation, nor has any such person been indebted at any time since the beginning of the fiscal year-ended December 31, 2016 to any other entity where such indebtedness is the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or a subsidiary of the Corporation, other than Michel Cote who was indebted to the Corporation in amounts of \$56,411.
 This indebtedness has been agreed to be repaid in full throughout the next four years or waived in tranches if certain performance metrics are achieved by Mr. Cote.